chuanli11/gatsby/lambda_README.md

 __Known Issues__

 - [x] <s>Images and CSS are not configured correctly for Lambda</s> Solved by copying static files to folder `rem/lambdal/client/gatsby/deep-learning/test`
+- [ ] Style of GPU pages is not correctly rendered

+* if you restart the server and paste the url to the browser, that gives you the right image (bad one)
+* if you restart the server and go to that page by click a link from another page (like the sidebar), that gives you the left image (good one)
+* if you do ctrl + R on the left image, it also messes up

+There is a file named `app-2a817d051f9fb81cf239.js` seems to be some cached file.
+It is referenced in a file named `sw.js`, which is related to [offline rendering](https://www.gatsbyjs.org/packages/gatsby-plugin-sw/).
+If you `app-2a817d051f9fb81cf239.js` then the GPU page always look bad.
+It is also the biggest .js file (1.4MB)

 - [ ] The `static/gatsby/deep-learning/test/static` path is too long and causing error in gatsby build ("Cannot copy 'public/static' to a subdirectory of itself, 'public/static/gatsby/deep-learning/test/static'.").
 But it seems not affecting deployment to `lambdalabs.com`

 The syntax for the above path is: `assert prefix` + `path prefix` + `static`.